Why Does Sprouted Bread Need To Be Refrigerated?

 Sprouted bread is touted for its health properties: high in protein, a rich source of fiber and vitamins, and lower in carbohydrates than your average loaf of bread.
 Most sprouted breads are also vegan.

-The sprouting process enables you to maximize the nutrients of the particular seeds being sprouted.
-In the case of bread, common sprouting grains are amaranth, barley, millet, lentils, soybean, and spelt.
+Common sprouting grains include amaranth, barley, millet, lentils, soybean, and spelt.
 A few popular brands of sprouted bread include Food for Life Ezekiel 4:9, Silver Hills, Angelic Bakehouse, and Dave’s Killer Bread.

 If you have a loaf of store-bought sprouted bread, follow the “Best By” or “Use By” date.

 The average sprouted grain bread is good for up to 5 days at room temperature.
-However to really extend the shelf life of your healthy loaf of bread,the U.S. The Department of Agriculture (USDA) says to store it in the freezer for up to 3 months
+However, to really extend the shelf life of your healthy loaf of bread, the U.S. The Department of Agriculture (USDA) says to store it in the freezer for up to 3 months.¹

 If you’re planning to pop your loaf of sprouted bread in the fridge, it keeps up to 2 weeks.
 Although as we mentioned above, keeping your bread in the fridge is not ideal as it dries out.